Our firm’s story begins in 1893, when Harald Nørregaard established his legal practice in Oslo, Norway.

-Harald Nørregaard was a lawyer of exceptional stature, holding a series of important appointments and offices.
+Harald Nørregaard was a lawyer of exceptional stature, holding numerous important appointments and offices.
 He was also a great art lover and a close friend of Edvard Munch.

-In 1932 Johan Bernard Hjort joined the firm as a partner.
-After six years of rewarding collaboration, Harald Nørregaard died at the age of 74 in 1938.
+In 1932, Johan Bernard Hjort joined the firm as a partner.
+After six years of productive collaboration, Harald Nørregaard died in 1938, at the age of 74.

-In 1950 Johan Bernard Hjort’s son, Johan Hjort, joined the firm.
-The foundation of today’s business was laid in the late 1970s, and further developed during the 1980s.
-Over time, we have strengthened the firm’s expertise in the field of business law, and our international orientation has intensified.
+In 1950, Johan Bernard Hjort’s son, Johan Hjort, joined the firm.
+The foundation of the present firm was laid in the late 1970s, with further expansion in the 1980s.
+Over time, the firm has refined its expertise in business law, and adopted an increasingly international outlook.

-By the start of 1997 we had moved to larger premises in Akersgaten 2 at Christiania Torv.
+By the beginning of 1997, we had relocated to larger premises at Akersgaten 2, at Christiania Torv.

-Approximately eleven years later, in the autumn of 2008, we moved again – this time to modern offices in Akersgaten 51, a prime location just a stone’s throw from the both the Norwegian Supreme Court and Oslo District Court.
+Approximately eleven years later, in the autumn of 2008, we moved again – this time to modern offices at Akersgaten 51, a prime location just a stone’s throw from both the Norwegian Supreme Court and Oslo District Court.

-As we continue to grow, we have signed a contract with Entra for our new offices located on Universitetsgata 7–9.
-We are excited about our expected move in 2021.
+Occasioned by our continued expansion, we have signed a contract with Entra for new offices located at Universitetsgata 7–9, and are looking forward to moving there in 2021.